articles about Avebury and environs:

 Avebury's simulacraWhat are simulacra?
 Simulacra are copies that depict things that either had no original to begin with, or that no longer have an original.
 In this context they are natural objects, such as trees or stones, which look like animals or human beings.
 And Avebury has plenty of stones which do just that.

 Why haven't you heard about them before?
 The simple answer is that most people never stop to look.
 And, even if they do, they may miss them.
-Only some of Avebury's simulacra show up only cloudy days, and the ones that only appear in sunshine only do so at different times of day and year.
+Only a few of Avebury's simulacra show up on cloudy days, while the ones that only appear in sunshine do so at different times of day and year.

 If you've never walked around Avebury during a sunny dawn in spring or autumn then put it on your 'must do' list.
 I've even driven all the way from north Leicestershire to get to Avebury for such a dawn.
 (Later I moved here. which saves about two-and-a-half-hours of driving... ).

 Every morning when I wake up and open the bedroom curtains I see several dark, hooded figures when seen from the henge.
 These are the stones at the northern end of the West Kennett Avenue standing on a slight rise of ground to the south-west of the henge itself.
 Any such sense of them being hooded figures is lost as you walk towards them.
 Indeed they are very much wider when seen face-on.